aleale2121/segmentation/README.md

 - [VGG19 Architecture](https://arxiv.org/abs/1409.1556)
 - [Keras Applications](https://keras.io/api/applications/)

-## Author

-Developed by **Aleale2121**.
-Please feel free to reach out if you have any questions or feedback.

 ---

 *Note: Ensure the dataset is properly prepared, and the paths are correctly set in the scripts before running the training or prediction processes.*